Instant Pot Balsamic Ginger Chicken with honey, garlic, and ginger is sticky is an easy one pot recipe. Make it with rice for a one pot meal.

 - 2 Scallions for garnish

-- Place Chicken into Bowl or Baggie.
-Whisk together all ingredients and pour over Chicken.
+- Whisk together all ingredients and pour over chicken.

-- Lock on Lid and close Pressure Valve.
-Cook at High Pressure for 5 minutes.
-When Beep sounds, wait 10 minutes and then release the rest of the pressure.
+- When Beep sounds, wait 10 minutes and then release the rest of the pressure.

 What to Serve with Instant Pot Balsamic Ginger Chicken.